FennStatistics/CAMtools_documentation/docs/Data Collection Tool.md

 * the predefined connectors cannot be deleted if <code>isDeletable</code> is set to FALSE

-> => If a participant violates any of the configuration a pop-up informs the participants what she / he has done wrong.
+> => If a participant violates any of the configurations a pop-up informs the participants what she / he has done wrong.

 Using the Java Script library Cytoscape all kinds of additional real-time pre- or post-processing analysis are possible in real-time and it is possible to implement adaptive study designs (see <a href="https://camtools-documentation.readthedocs.io/en/master/Set%20up%20study/#example-studies" target="_blank">example study section</a>).